SELinux Reference Policy

 The SELinux Reference Policy project (refpolicy) is a complete SELinux policy that can be used as the system policy for a variety of systems and used as the basis for creating other policies.
 Reference Policy was originally based on the NSA example policy, but aims to accomplish many additional goals.

-Reference Policy is under active development, with support and full time development staff from Tresys Technology.
+Reference Policy is under active development, with support and development staff from Tresys Technology.
 The current release is available from the DownloadRelease page.
 The status page has more details on what is included in the current release.

 The project is always looking for policy developers interested in contributing.
 See the GettingStarted guide for more information on writing Reference Policy modules.